Debt-To-Equity Ratio: Calculation and Measurements

-Debt on a company’s balance sheet represents certain financial obligations it has taken on to support its business.
-Calculating a company’s debt-to-equity ratio helps company management, lenders, and creditors understand the riskiness of the company's financial structure.
+Debt on a company’s balance sheet represents the financial obligations it has accrued to finance its business operations.
+Calculating a company’s debt-to-equity ratio helps management, lenders, and creditors understand the financial structure of the company.

 Debt includes a company’s current and long-term liabilities.
-Current liabilities, which the firm intends to pay off in one year or less, include accounts payable, the current portion of any long-term debt obligations, and accrued expenses, such as salaries payable, and interest payable.
+Current liabilities, which the firm intends to pay off in one year or less, include accounts payable (money you owe), accrued expenses (such as sales tax payable), interest payable, and current portions of long-term debt.

-Debt also includes long-term obligations, meaning those having a maturity of more than one year, such as mortgages, and long-term leases.
+Debt is also your business' long-term obligations.
+These are debts that have a maturity of more than one year, such as mortgages or long-term leases.

 Calculating the Ratio

 Your balance sheet has the information you need to calculate the debt to equity ratio.
 Add your current and long-term liabilities to get your total debt, and subtract your total liabilities from your total assets for total equity.
 The following equation is used: